 Q: What if I don’t think my child is mature enough to care for their own laptop?

 A: Concordia provides a Tech Orientation during August Student Orientation for all students.
-In addition, we provide in-class training during the first two weeks of school for Grade 5 students during which time they may not bring the family laptop to campus.
-Following that, Grade 5 students must leave the family laptop at School until after October break.
-If after the Orientation and training you think that your Grade 5 student is not mature enough to take the laptop back and forth to school, you may require your student to leave the laptop in lockable overnight laptop storage provided at school.
-Such lockers are also available for Grade 6 students.
+In addition, we provide in-class training during the first two weeks of school for Grade 5 students.
+If you think that your Grade 6 student is not mature enough to take the family-provided laptop back and forth to school, you may require your student to leave the laptop in lockable overnight laptop storage provided at school.
 In order for your student to complete homework, however, you should allow them to use another computer at home.
 If you have concerns regarding your student’s use of the laptop you may also contact a counselor.

 Q: Should we let our student use the laptop over the summer before school starts?